 But rest assured, we have a ‘fast track’ arrangement with Lumley for Southsure customers, and our claims team now has loads of experience to call on.

 If in doubt about anything, please call us.
 We’re here to help.

-We’ve learned a lot through the Canterbury Earthquakes of 2010 and 2011.
-Many of our Christchurch team literally ran for their lives on February 22 - seven stories up in a building that didn’t survive the wrecking ball.
-And that was just the start of their respective journeys with EQC and insurance claims.
+We’ve learnt a lot through the Canterbury Earthquakes of 2010 and 2011.
+Many of our Christchurch team literally ran for their lives on February 22 - seven stories up in a building that didn’t survive.
+That was just the start of their respective journeys with EQC and insurance claims.

-We understand and we promise we’ll make it as easy as possible to get through.
+We understand and we promise we’ll make it as easy as possible to get you through.